Grow Your Own Herbal First Aid Kit (For Pets & People!)

 That’s not to say we don’t or won’t make trips to the vet - trust me, our veterinarian knows us, and our dogs, quite well.
 In general, our rule of thumb regarding vet visits - if you had the same injury, would you see the doctor?
 When the answer is no or not sure, these four herbs are indispensable!

-FOUR Great Herbs for Pet First Aid Care
+Four Great Herbs for Pet First Aid Care

 Yarrow